Quantum Frustration as a Protection Mechanism in Non-Topological Majorana Qubits: The noise model

 \subsection{Phase Fluctuations and Charge Noise Revisited}

 The \emph{immunity} to electromagnetic fluctuations is an oversimplification.
 The spatial profiles of the Majoranas do depend on $\mu$.
-Therefore, a fluctuating chemical potential, $\mu\left(t\right)$, i.e., $1/f$ charge noise, will cause the wavefunctions to \emph{jiggle}.
-This \emph{jiggling} modulates the coupling parameters $\lambda_{i}(t)$ and $\lambda_{j}(t)$ in Eq.~(\ref{eq:H_QP}), creating a form of \textquotedbl parameter noise\textquotedbl{} that also adds to dephasing.
+Therefore, a fluctuating chemical potential, $\mu\left(t\right)$, i.e., $1/f$ charge noise, will cause the wavefunctions to fluctuate.
+This fluctuation modulates the coupling parameters $\lambda_{i}(t)$ and $\lambda_{j}(t)$ in Eq.~(\ref{eq:H_QP}), creating a form of \textquotedbl parameter noise\textquotedbl{} that also adds to dephasing.

 A final source of decoherence is phase fluctuations.
 The $\pi$-junction requires the effective phase between the two topological segments to be precisely $\pi$.
 Any \emph{jitter} $\delta\phi(t)$ away from this condition introduces a direct dephasing term